- Client

 RESEARCH METHODS

-Our team used to have offsite user testing, accompanying users when doing tasks.
+(Our team used to have offsite user testing, accompanying users when doing tasks.
 It helped us to dig deeper into a certain research theme, set aside assumptions, bring valuable insights, key findings to the organization, as well as clarity to the reason “why” there is a gap in today’s experience.
-We learned where they get stuck, why they have problems, how they find workarounds, which things they love, what they ignore, and more)
+We learned where they get stuck, why they have problems, how they find workarounds, which things they love, what they ignore, and more) - Competitive analyses

-Collection of Benchmarks specific to your business.
-Uncovers what designs cause usability issues, how to create “State of the Art” e-commerce experiences, and how your UX performance stacks up against leading e-commerce sites)
+(Collection of Benchmarks specific to your business.
+Uncovers what designs cause usability issues, how to create “State of the Art” e-commerce experiences, and how your UX performance stacks up against leading e-commerce sites) - Usability testing

-Gives quantitative evidence to establish a user problem or improvement rate)
+(Gives quantitative evidence to establish a user problem or improvement rate) - A/B testing